dynamsoft-docs/capture-vision-docs-mobile/faq/proguard.md

 -keep class com.dynamsoft.dce.** { *; }
 ```

-You can view the <a href="https://learn.microsoft.com/en-us/xamarin/android/deploy-test/release-prep/proguard?tabs=macos" target="_blank">official documents</a> for how to enable proguard.
+You can view the <a href="https://learn.microsoft.com/en-us/xamarin/android/deploy-test/release-prep/proguard?tabs=macos" target="_blank">official documents</a> for how to enable ProGuard.